fuzzy-ai/nodejs/README.md

 * **putAgent(agentID, agent, callback)** Updates an agent. `callback` has the signature `function(err, agent)` which will return the updated version.

+* **evaluation(evaluationID, callback)** Gets the audit data for the evaluation.
+  `evaluationID` is returned in the output for the `evaluate()` method (see above).
+  `callback` is a function with the signature `function(err, audit)`, where `audit` is an object mapping audit data names to data.
+Important values
+  here:

+  * `input`: the input values that were passed in
+  * `crisp`: the output values that were the results of the evaluation
+  * `rules`: The index of the rules that fired

+  Most of the rest is fuzzy logic stuff that you probably don't care about.

 * **start()** This is an optional class method that will initialize client-side agents to do connection-pooling and keep-alive.